Vice President of Nigeria: Functions of the vice president of Nigeria

-The executive functions of the Nigerian vice president includes participation in all cabinet meetings and, by statute, membership in the National Security Council, the National Defence Council, Federal Executive Council, and the Chairman of National Economic Council.
-Although the vice president may take an active role in establishing policy in the Executive Branch by serving on such committees and councils, the relative power of the Nigerian vice president's office depends upon the duties delegated by the president.
+The executive functions of the Nigerian vice president includes participation in all cabinet meetings by statute and membership in the National Security Council, Federal Executive Council, and a constitutional role of being the chairman of the National Economic Council.
+Although the vice president may take an active role in establishing policy in the executive branch by serving on such committees and councils, the relative power of the Nigerian vice president depends upon the duties delegated by the president.
+The vice president as the second highest official in the Nigerian government also has a role of representing the president in diplomatic occasions, military occasions, council meetings, federal committees and events or any occasions as necessary.
+However, contrary to some opinions that the vice president has a statutory function of representing the president in any of these occasions, according to the Nigerian constitution, it is still the prerogative of the president to choose whoever is serving in the federal cabinet or the executive branch of government to represent him in any of those occasions.
+The vice president cannot make executive orders or decisions without the assent of the president because the president holds full executive and presidential powers.
+The vice president by a matter of law is not an assistant to the president, the office is fully and independently presidential, it's executive powers are hibernated until the president is unable to function by any means, in which case he or she becomes the acting president.
+In the instance of resignation, impeachment or death of the president, the vice president being the first in line of succession becomes the president of Nigeria.

 List of vice presidents

-Military Government (1966–1979)
+Military government (1966–1979)

 Major Chukwuma Kaduna Nzeogwu orchestrated the bloody military coup d'état of 1966 which overthrew the First Republic, parliamentary system of government was abolished and the office of the Vice President was established with Babafemi Ogundipe becoming the first Vice President as Chief of Staff, Supreme Headquarters.

 Second Republic (1979–1983)

-Under the 1979 Constitution, the second constitution of the Federal Republic of Nigeria, the President was both head of state and government.
+Under the 1979 Constitution, the second constitution of the Federal Republic of Nigeria, the president was both head of state and government.
 The president along with the vice president were elected for a four-year term.
-In the event of a vacancy, the Vice President would have served as acting president.
+In the event of a vacancy, the vice president would have served as acting president.

-Military Government (1983–1993)
+Military government (1983–1993)

 Major-General Muhammadu Buhari was made military head of state following the coup d'ètat of 1983, which overthrew the Second Republic, Major General Tunde Idiagbon became the Chief of Staff, Supreme Headquarters.